History of FC Basel (1918–1939)

-The end of the First World War

 Twenty-sixth season

 World War I was still being fought as the Swiss season started.
 The club's chairman was August Rossa who took over from Franz Rinderer at the club's AGM.
 Otto Kuhn was team captain.
 Basel played a total of 30 matches in their 1918–19 season.
 14 of these were in the domestic league and 16 were friendly matches.
 There were nine test games played in the Landhof and seven away games.
 Because of the war, all but one of these friendlies were played against Swiss teams.
 The war ended on 1 November 1918 and six months later, on 18 May 1919 Basel hosted their only foreign opponents, the German team Freiburger FC.
 Nine of these friendlies were won and six ended in a sporting defeat.

 The domestic league, Swiss Serie A 1918–19, was divided into three regional groups, East, Central and West, each group with eight teams.
 FC Basel and the two other teams from Basel Nordstern and Old Boys were allocated to the Central group.
 The other teams playing in this group were Aarau, Luzern and Biel-Bienne and the two teams from La Chaux-de-Fonds, Étoile-Sporting and FC La Chaux-de-Fonds.
 FC Basel did not play a very good season, suffering six defeats.
 They ended the season in fifth position with 13 points.